 Juneau is known for it's rain.
 Downtown receives almost 100 inches of precipitation a year.
 The good news is that Summer is typically the driest time of the year in Juneau.
 There is a chance that we will have beautiful sunny weather all week.
 The bad news is that there is also a chance that we will have cloudy rainy weather all week.
 Fortunately it doesn't often rain very hard in the Summer in Juneau, rather a slow steady drizzle.
 With the right attitude and the right gear the rain is rarely much of a nuisance.
 Best thing one can do is show up with the mentality that it might rain for a week straight and to accept that ahead of time.
 It will make it much easier to cope with if it does occur, and it will make any sunny weather even that much more enjoyable.

 There is water everywhere around Juneau.
 You are never more than a few minutes away from water sources.
-I (and virtually everyone I know) drinks water straight from the source, without treatment.
+I (and virtually everyone I know) drinks water straight from the source, without treatment when in the mountains around here.
 This is generally safe as there is essentially no development in the area much above 400 ft. above sea level.
 As soon you go a few minutes up the trails you are above potential contaminants.
-This said, If you feel uncomfortable with the notion of drinking water straight out of streams and rivers be prepared to carry enough water for 5+ hours out on the trail.
+This said, If you feel uncomfortable with the notion of drinking water straight out of streams, glaciers, snowfields, and rivers be prepared to carry enough water for 5+ hours out on the trail, or some means to filter/treat the water.
 Either option works great and is simply a matter of personal preference.